suzuki-shunsuke/go-ptr/README.md

 golang library to convert a literal to pointer.

-To be honest, this library is very trivial.
+This library is very trivial.
 If there are any other ways to get a pointer of the literal value, please tell us.

 ## Motivation